 - Preheat oven to 350 degrees.

-- Add dates to a small saucepan and pour boiling water over the dates and let simmer on low heat until softened and blended well.
-Set aside to add to cake mixture.
+- Add dates, water and baking soda to a small saucepan and bring to boil.
+Turn down and let simmer on low heat until the dates are broken down and the mixture has slightly thickened.
+Set aside to add to the cake mixture.

-- Add butter to medium-sized bowl and cream with a hand mixer until well blended.
+- Add softened butter to a medium-sized bowl and cream with a hand mixer until well blended.

 - Add sugar and beat into butter until light and fluffy.

 - Add eggs one at a time blending after each addition.

 - Fold in the date mixture, walnuts, and vanilla into butter mixture and stir evenly with a large spoon or spatula.

 - In a separate bowl sift together flour, baking powder, soda, and salt.